spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/readmes/wayne-haber/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-# Wayne Haber README
+# Priorities

-I’m the director of engineering for the [growth stage](/handbook/engineering/development/growth/), [sec stage](/handbook/engineering/development/sec/secure/), [govern stage](/handbook/engineering/development/sec/govern/) ,and the [data science stage](/handbook/engineering/development/data-science/).
-I am also an SME for security at the company.
+I’m the director of engineering for the [growth](/handbook/engineering/development/growth/), [secure](/handbook/engineering/development/sec/secure/), [govern](/handbook/engineering/development/sec/govern/), and [data science](/handbook/engineering/development/data-science/) development sub-departments.

+In addition to leading development for these development sub-departments, I also focus on:

+* Protecting GitLab from attackers
+* Coordinating escalations for specific large customers
+* Public speaking on various topics
+* Mentoring inside and outside of GitLab

+# Background

+I’m a veteran of three successful startups (including GitLab) and have experience in multiple areas, including healthcare, finance, and security.

 Links about Wayne:
 * [GitLab](https://gitlab.com/wayne)
 * [LinkedIn](https://www.linkedin.com/in/waynehaber/)
 * [Twitter](https://twitter.com/waynehaber)
 * [WayneHaber.com](https://www.waynehaber.com)

-I’m a veteran of three successful startups (including GitLab) and have experience in multiple areas, including healthcare, finance, and security.

 # How to collaborate with Wayne